'The Great Successor' Aims To Fill In Blanks On The Life Of North Korea's Kim Jong Un

 What emerges is a portrait of Kim fully in charge and consciously channeling his grandfather, North Korean founder Kim Il Sung, to bolster his legitimacy.
 Contrary to prevailing stereotypes, in this story Kim is anything but a madman.
 Cold-blooded for sure, but playing a calculated defensive strategy aimed at standing up his rule.

 By Fifield's account, Kim is willing to loosen his grip just enough to placate the impoverished masses and the regime's wealthy oligarchs.
-At the same time, he has proven more ruthless than his father — dispatching potential rivals, such as his uncle and top regime adviser Jang Song Thaek, who was executed in 2013 and his half-brother, Kim Jong Nam, who ambushed with a deadly nerve agent at a Kuala Lumpur airport three years later.
+At the same time, he has proven more ruthless than his father — dispatching potential rivals, such as his uncle and top regime adviser Jang Song Thaek, who was executed in 2013 and his half-brother, Kim Jong Nam, who was ambushed with a deadly nerve agent at a Kuala Lumpur airport three years later.
 The book also asserts unequivocally that Kim Jong Nam was a CIA informant, which had only been rumored previously.

 Fifield offers us intriguing tidbits from Kim's childhood — there was the boy's ever-present obsession with basketball, particularly the Chicago Bulls, and family trips abroad under false passports to visit such sites as Tokyo Disneyland.
 Above all, we get a picture of isolation in Kim's formative years, with few playmates and an overwhelming, if not surprising, sense of entitlement.